tencent cloud

 Note:

 The following test results are for reference only.
-The actual compression effect is subject to the specific message content.
+The compression effect needs to be verified based on the specific message body content.

 Message Size